 The Bottom Line on Heart Rate Variability

 For the sake of brevity, I’ve only picked a handful of studies in support of HRV – there are dozens more showing similar promise towards the realm of strength and conditioning.
 Aside from its efficacy, heart rate variability is also much easier to measure than other fatigue assays such as serum lactate or hormonal testing.
-And with BioForce HRV, the technology will finally be affordable for everyone.
+And with BioForce HRV, the technology is finally be affordable for everyone.

 In the right hands, programming optimization through the science of heart rate variability can be the determinant in reaching new levels of performance.